MILAN CBA SUMMER SCHOOL

 PRIVACY AND DATA PROTECTION

-Data will be stored in accordance with CSIL’s Privacy Policy and used for internal purposes only.
+Data will be stored in accordance with CSIL’s Privacy Policy and and used exclusively for purposes related to the organisation and delivery of the Summer School.

 CERTIFICATE OF ATTENDANCE